thedod/gistodon/README.md

 *  The `-t` (`--title`) argument is optional.
    If you skip it, the toot has no content warning (cw).

-Of course, using and editor and then doing something like `./gistodon.sh [-t "some title"] < /tmp/somepost.md` is probably a more practical way of doing this.
+Of course, `./gistodon.sh -t "Not for the meek" < /tmp/somepost.md` or `myscript | /path/to/gistodon.sh` are probably more practical ways of doing this.

 #### Installing